corndeladmin/DevOps-Unit-6-Workshop/README.md

 > - Press `i` to enter **Insert mode** to type text.
 Press `Escape` to return to **Command mode**.
 > - From Command mode you can save & exit by typing `:wq` and then pressing `Enter`.

+Once this complete try disconnecting and reconnecting to the VM over SSH (if you are not prompted for a password you know it has worked!).

 ### Getting started with Chimera
 This workshop revolves around fixing up a tool called Chimera, which comprises a web application and a command line tool.
 The web application displays data on a map, and the command line tool generates datasets for the web application to display.

 The VM has a (partially) working version of Chimera on it.
 There is pre-existing data that you should be able to find if You can see this data by visiting the website that is hosted by the web app.
 Simply go to your web browser, and navigate to the URL `http://100.100.100.100` (except with your Part 1 VM's IP address rather than 100.100.100.100).

-Make sure you use `HTTP` and not `HTTPS` (i.e. no `s` before the `://` in the URL)!
+> Make sure you use `HTTP` and not `HTTPS` (i.e. no `s` before the `://` in the URL)!

 Your web browser will find and connect to the virtual machine with that IP address, ask for the webpage, and return it to you and render it.
 If you navigate to this URL, you should be able to see the page it produces.
 This page should say "Chimera Reporting Server" at the top with a world map taking up most of the page.

 The `webapp` part appears to be functioning correctly, so let's focus on the other part of Chimera - the command line app.

 On the VM you should be able to find `cliapp`.
 This is a command line program with minimal documentation (see [cliapp_reference.md](./cliapp_reference.md)).
 Its purpose is to generate "datasets" for the webapp to display.
 You should be able to run it like so: